 The Board is asked to introduce and conduct a first reading of an ordinance amending Washoe County Code Chapter 110 (Development Code) by modifying various sections in Division Three-Regulation of Uses, Division Four-Development Standards, and Division Nine-General Provisions, in order to add middle housing use types, multifamily minor, guest quarters and employee housing to the development code and regulate those use types; and to update regulations related to allowed residential uses, accessory uses and structures, lot coverage, regulatory zone development standards, common open space developments, parking minimums, alleyway standards, landscaping exemptions, residential common open space standards, and various definitions.
-The requested code amendments are described in detail beginning on page 5 of this staff report.
+The proposed code amendments are described in detail beginning on page 7 of this staff report.
+Additional analysis can be found in Attachment C, Planning Commission staff report.